 Spring water has become the gold standard for much of the western world in terms of health because it is naturally infused with minerals from the earth, and is largely toxin-free.
 Much of Romania takes drinking water from pristine natural springs, particularly those living in the countryside.
 The water that comes directly from the mountains fuels those who drink it with natural minerals, and ties them to the earth on the most fundamental level.
 There is an innate understanding that this water fuels lives, not just those of the people consuming it, but also the lives of their animals, their crops and the nature surrounding them.

 Organic Fruits and Vegetables

 Eating food grown organically has been scientifically proven benefit our bodies.
-Not only does eating organic foods mean we are absorbing less potentially harmful chemicals into our bodies, but it typically also means that our food is fresher, better for the environment, and may contain more natural nutrients than their non-organic counterparts.
+Not only does eating organic foods mean we are absorbing less potentially harmful chemicals into our bodies, but it typically also means that our food is fresher, better for the environment.
+Organic foods and may also contain more natural nutrients than their non-organic counterparts.
 Being blessed with a climate that allows the growth of many varieties of fruits and vegetables, Romanians can eat locally-grown produce almost year-round.
 Even better?
 Traditional farming methods use organic processes, which means that 70% of the produce bought form local farmers is organic.

 Romanian Salt Mines